Kupu-Kupu Foundation improves the lives of people with disabilities in Bali, Indonesia. Join us and help make a difference.

 Come and look at our beautifully-painted artwork and colourful handicrafts made by disabled artists from local materials.
 The profile and photo of the artist or craftsman or woman is displayed next to each piece.
 Buy ethical gifts to take back to your friends and family - and you will know you are helping someone who is having a much tougher life than yourself.

-Our art gallery shop is located on Jalan Raya Ubud near the central market at the corner of Jalan Hanoman, in front of the BPD Bank.
-We are open every day from 10 am to 6 pm.
+Our art gallery shop is located on Jalan Kajeng.
+Jalan Kajeng is the road with Starbucks on the corner.
+We are open every day from 10.00am to 6.00pm.

 Put a smile on a student's face and donate today.
 Help us to provide school facilities and other services to people with disabilities in Ubud and Bangli, Bali.